c-bata/goptuna/README.md

 [![GoDoc](https://godoc.org/github.com/c-bata/goptuna?status.svg)](https://godoc.org/github.com/c-bata/goptuna)
 [![Go Report Card](https://goreportcard.com/badge/github.com/c-bata/goptuna)](https://goreportcard.com/report/github.com/c-bata/goptuna)

-Distributed hyperparameter optimization framework, inspired by [Optuna](https://github.com/optuna/optuna) [1].
+Decentralized hyperparameter optimization framework, inspired by [Optuna](https://github.com/optuna/optuna) [1].
 This library is particularly designed for machine learning, but everything will be able to optimize if you can define the objective function
 (e.g. Optimizing the number of goroutines of your server and the memory buffer size of the caching systems).